 However, you can still have a great day at Disney’s Animal Kingdom even when it is crowded.

-Avoiding Crowds at Walt Disney World is a guide we have created full of hints & tips to manage the busiest days at Animal Kingdom.
+Avoiding Crowds at Walt Disney World is a guide we have created full of hints & tips to manage the busiest days at the Animal Kingdom.

-Meeting Characters at Animal Kingdom
+Meeting Characters at the Animal Kingdom

 Characters are probably not the main reason guests visit the Animal Kingdom.
 However, there are several characters you can meet which you will not find in other parks.
 Although not guaranteed, waits to meet the most popular Disney Characters can be shorter in the Animal Kingdom compared to the Magic Kingdom.
 At the time of writing characters that can only be met in the Animal Kingdom include Pocahontas, Russell and Dug.